AP source: Bears hire Colts DC Matt Eberflus as head coach

-The person confirmed the move to the AP on Thursday on condition of anonymity because there had been no announcement by the Bears.
+The person confirmed the move to the AP on condition of anonymity Thursday because there had been no announcement by the Bears.

 Eberflus has spent the past four years as Indianapolis’ defensive coordinator, helping turn around a unit that ranked among the league’s worst.
 The Colts ranked eighth on defense in 2020, though they slipped to 16th this season.